kagisearch/kagi-docs/docs/common/company/index.md

 Kagi is getting noticed by thought leaders like [Leo Laporte](https://twit.tv), [Jason Koebler](https://www.404media.co/friendship-ended-with-google-now-kagi-is-my-best-friend/), [John Gruber](https://daringfireball.net/linked/2024/01/19/bray-google-kagi), and [Cory Doctorow](https://pluralistic.net/2024/04/04/teach-me-how-to-shruggie/), as well as high quality media organizations such as [The Verge](https://www.theverge.com/23896415/kagi-search-google-meta-quest-3-chatgpt-macos-sonoma-installer-newsletter) and [Fast Company](https://www.fastcompany.com/91038374/kagi-web-search-engine-google-alternative), publications like [Monocle](https://monocle.com/radio/shows/the-entrepreneurs/eureka-389/play/) and [Die Zeit](https://www.zeit.de/index).
 We thank them for their coverage and helping spread the word.

 Additionally, we are grateful to content creators like [Linus Tech Tips](https://youtu.be/YnSv8ylLfPw?t=523) and [Ask Leo](https://www.youtube.com/watch?v=K297opaBp8E&t=7s), numerous [bloggers](https://dannb.org/blog/2023/how-kagi-beats-google/), and the vibrant discussions by Kagi members on Hacker News, X, Mastodon, Reddit, Blue Sky, LinkedIN and other social media for helping [spread awareness](https://x.com/vladquant/likes).

-Our company headquarters are in Palo Alto, CA. Our team is a fully remote, operating in over 10 countries.
-We are actively [hiring](https://help.kagi.com/kagi/company/hiring-kagi.html).

 Contact: